Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 “My father,” Wen Qing told him.
 Longing washed over her face, forcing her to take a breath before she could go on.
 “He used to say that there was no difference between any of us.
 He came from a long line of doctors just like him, who hid themselves in plain sight and were never found out.
 A-Ning doesn’t remember him, but I do.
 And I’ve seen enough bodies of all statuses, enough people of all walks of life, that I can believe him now.”

-“And yet omega houses exist,” Wei Wuxian said evenly.
+“And yet kunze houses exist,” Wei Wuxian said evenly.

 “Yes,” she replied.
 “They exist.”